Understanding Global Warming

 but in what state is up to us.

 It’s normal for regional ‘weather’ (and regional sea surface temperatures) to be hard to forecast with precision, and change rapidly within a general range.
 But does the same apply to the holocene climate that threatens to heat up much faster than the prehistoric late paleocene, and with more sea level rise?
 What are the implications of accelerated warming in a mild interglacial world populated by billions of people, many still thinking their contributions are a meaningless drop in the (overflowing) bucket?

 Climatic “signal” vs. “noise” (fluctuation from ocean & solar cycles): Just the beginning (Updated here)

 Ocean heat content anomaly, to 2000 meters

 There’s a distinct human fingerprint in the climate of the last several decades, despite the temporary offsetting effect of things like sulfate pollution and natural variability (such as cyclically greater ocean down-mixing, accompanied by the dominance of La Niña sea surface patterns over the past decade plus).

 Science has moved beyond just strengthening the attribution case, to refining projections based on physical processes, paleoclimatology, and human activity.
-Uncertainty remains on a number of details, partly because there’s no exact prehistoric analog to our situation (a rapid, globally-distributed forcing coupled with a black carbon influence, and mixed with the short-lived cooling effect of sulfates).
+Including how extra heat might affect the natural cycles that influence regional climates.
+Uncertainty remains on a number of details, partly because there’s no exact prehistoric analog to our situation (a rapid, globally-distributed forcing coupled with a black carbon influence, and mixed with the short-term cooling effect of sulfates).
 The main conclusions, though, are solid, and the stakes are high for the most populous civilization to exist on Earth.
 But there is a disconnect between the mainstream scientific community and the controversy-driven media.
 That would include claims that global warming doesn’t affect weather (when over time it can’t help but do so), and of it “stopping” with every down-tick in surface temperature, vs. a statistically significant trend visible even on shorter timescales:

 What the scientific community is saying, reflecting the consensus (i.e, the majority position among ‘actual published researchers’):

 – National Academy of Sciences